 For example, cannabis shares terpenes with many other plant species, including pine, lavender, eucalyptus, nutmeg, mint, and more — giving its aroma touches of these botanicals as well.

 Terpenes offer therapeutic benefits of their own, further lending to the overall medicinal effects of the cannabis plant as a whole.
-Some terpenes improve absorption of other molecules through the digestive tract, and many others are anti-inflammatory, sedative, or antibacterial.
+Some terpenes improve the absorption of other molecules through the digestive tract.
+Many others are anti-inflammatory, sedative, or antibacterial.

 THC, the psychoactive component of the cannabis plant, more closely resembles 2-AG, triggering the endocannabinoid receptors associated with serotonin in the brain — which is what gives it psychoactive effects.